 Know Before You Go

-Unlike most National Monuments or National Parks, the public lands of the Cascade-Siskiyou National Monument (CSNM) form a checkerboard pattern with adjacent private lands.
-Approximately 38 percent of the lands within the greater monument boundary (used for planning purposes only) are privately owned.
+The public lands of the Cascade-Siskiyou National Monument (CSNM) form a checkerboard pattern with adjacent private lands.
+When visiting the monument, please respect the privacy and rights of private land owners in the area.
 Any management or regulations pertaining to the CSNM apply only to BLM-managed public land and not private lands.
-When visiting the monument, please respect the privacy and rights of private land owners in the area.

-The monument offers excellent opportunities for exploration and discovery; however, many areas are not well-suited to visitation by large groups.
-As some of these areas have sensitive vegetation that is easily trampled, visitation by large groups could result in additional resource degradation.
-Groups larger than 25 are required to contact monument staff for information on ways to mitigate possible resource damage in sensitive areas.
+The monument offers excellent opportunities for exploration and discovery; however, many areas are not well suited to off-trail visitation by large groups.
+Some of these areas have sensitive vegetation that is easily trampled and visitation by large groups could result in additional resource degradation.
+Groups larger than 25 that are planning to go off-trail are required to contact monument staff for information on ways to mitigate possible resource damage in sensitive areas.

-Prior authorization is needed for groups greater than 25 people in the north management zone and 12 people in the south management zone.
-Contact Dennis Byrd at 541-618-2369 for additional information.
+The Hyatt Lake Recreational Area offers several developed campgrounds and dispersed is allowed in most of the monument.
+For groups greater than 25 people in the north management zone and 12 people in the south management zone, please contact at 541-618-2281.

 Campfires are allowed in areas where dispersed camping is permitted, as long as they are consistent with Oregon state regulations.
 Fires are often prohibited during the dry season.
 Please contact the Oregon Department of Forestry for updated information on fire restrictions: 541-664-3328.